panphora/task-fellow/README.md

 - This web app is server rendered (like all Remake.js web apps).
 It uses Nunjucks for the templating, which is very similar to Jinja.
 You can find the [docs for Nunjucks here](https://mozilla.github.io/nunjucks/templating.html).

-# Warning
+### Warning

-- This app doesn't implement real user accounts (they're just simulated).
+- This app doesn't implement real user accounts _yet_ (they're just simulated).
 You need to implement user accounts that have their own data yourself or wait for a version of Remake that has real user accounts built in.
 However, if you just want to play around with Remake.js, this is the perfect project to start with.